g2-tracking

 During the preparation phase of a Type 1 report, a readiness assessment may identify controls that were lacking in the service organization, allowing them to prepare a detailed strategy to remediate gaps, gain efficiencies, and achieve SOC 2 Type 1 compliance.

-Although the cost and amount of time it takes to complete SOC 2 Type 1 may be lower, a SOC 2 Type 2 report carries greater benefits in the sense that it carries more weight and credibility than a Type I report.
+While SOC 2 Type 1 is quicker and less costly, a SOC 2 Type 2 report provides a more comprehensive assessment over time and may be viewed as more robust by some stakeholders.
 Companies today prefer achieving SOC 2 Type 2 compliance in order to assure customers and prospects that they have effective controls in place and that they are operating in accordance with the high standards of SOC 2.
 This assures customers that their sensitive data is being managed responsibly.
 Essentially, Type 2 is more favorable by virtue of the fact that it is a more rigorous and detailed assessment that also shows consistent and reliable compliance.

 SOC 2 Type 2 compliance is always the best information security decision.
 And in saying this, SOC 2 Type 2 can often be a tedious and time-consuming process with regards to administrative tasks and collection of tons of evidence.
 Becoming SOC 2 compliant is more like a quest than a journey for many companies.
 Sometimes making a wrong turn is inevitable, especially for startups that do not have a dedicated compliance manager or CISO.
 Therefore, automating compliance becomes a necessity, as it ensures fewer resources, effort and time.
 See the benefits of smart security compliance explained in this video.

 A Type I report is a great starting point for an organization that is new to the SOC 2 compliance journey.
 Additionally, Type I is also suitable for an organization that wants to demonstrate its information security relatively quickly but can not afford to undergo an entire observation period, due to a lack of time or other resources.
 SOC 2 Type I is ideal for smaller companies that have not yet developed a mature information security management system.
 It will provide them with all the fundamentals of SOC 2, as well as prepare them for a Type II report.
-However, an organization can only undergo a Type I audit once, and thereafter must undergo a Type II audit if/when the organization decides to.
+However, typically an organization undergoes a Type I audit once as a preliminary step before moving on to Type II, and thereafter must undergo a Type II audit if/when the organization decides to.

 A SOC 2 Type 1 report can also be generated quickly after a readiness assessment.
 Moreover, an audit for this report is generally less costly since auditors require less time and evidence to review, to determine the compliance position of a service organization.